andrewcooke/choochoo/docs/impulse.md

-# SHRIMP - Scaled Heart Rate Impulse Training
+# Scaled Heart Rate Impulse- SHRIMP (and TRIMP, TSS, etc)

 I'm writing this article for a couple of reasons.